 Second, I examine the peculiar linguistic behaviors of quantifiers such as 'all', 'some', 'any' in English.
 It is known that all natural language quantifiers except 'only' and 'many' obey the Conservativity Constraint (van Benthem 1983; Keenan and Stavi 1986).
 The exact reason for this idiosyncrasy is investigated, and it turns out that an alternative formulation of the Conservativity Constraint known as the Witness Set Constraint (originally conceived in Barwise and Cooper 1981) can bring all these quantifiers under the same formal compass (Fortuny 2015).
 But I observe that even though this is formally sufficient, it does not appear to be cognitively necessary.
 Therefore, I propose an account that reveals the underlying cognitive constitution of quantificational structures in language, by borrowing notions of convexity from Gärdenfors (2000).
-This not only covers the behaviors of all the major quantifiers in natural language.
+This not only covers the behaviors of all the major quantifiers in natural language but projects newer insights into the very nature of quantification in natural language.